KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

 What resists, persists.

-## The Immaculate Vision: Seeing Without Error
+## The Flawless Vision: Seeing Without Error

-The Immaculate Vision is not a philosophy.
+The Flawless Vision is not a philosophy.
 It is a perceptual correction.

 It is the recognition that every person encountered is acting from their level of awareness, conditioning, and unresolved impressions.
 No one is capable of acting outside their current state of consciousness.